ameyas1/Entity_Recognition_POS_Tagging/README.md

 # Entity_Recognition_POS_Tagging
-Bidirectional LSTM used for Entity Recognition and POS tagging
+Bidirectional LSTM used for Name Entity Recognition and POS tagging